junxit/us-congress-bills-113/metadata.md

 - 2013-05-08 — Introduced in Senate
 - 2013-05-08 — Read twice and referred to the Committee on Environment and Public Works.
+- 2014-02-06 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2014-06-05 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 418.